MPP1051 - Tracing the Story of God in the Bible

 An introduction to the discipline of Christian theology from a uniquely Wesleyan-Holiness perspective with attention to its task, sources, scope and vocabulary, as well as the integration of theology with ministry.
 Emphasis will also be placed on critical Christian thinking and on comparative analysis of theological belief systems of a variety of religious groupings.
 Prerequisite: Biblical Interpretation.

-- To appreciate the critical relationship between theological integrity and vital Christian spirituality within the context of ministry.
+- Appreciate the critical relationship between theological integrity and vital Christian spirituality within the context of ministry.

-- To understand and appreciate the life of the mind and the proper role of reasoning in the Christian life and ministry.
+- Understand and appreciate the life of the mind and the proper role of reasoning in the Christian life and ministry.

-- To learn to think theologically and apply the discipline of doing theology to contemporary ministry, spiritual formation, and personal life and family.
+- Learn to think theologically and apply the discipline of doing theology to contemporary ministry, spiritual formation, and personal life and family.

-- To analyze a variety of theological belief systems and religious groupings for the purpose of identifying what distinguishes and affirming what unites.
+- Analyze a variety of theological belief systems and religious groups for the purpose of identifying what distinguishes and affirming what unites.

-- To comprehend the foundations and distinctiveness of our unique Wesleyan-holiness theological tradition.
+- Comprehend the foundations and distinctiveness of the unique Wesleyan-holiness theological tradition.

-- To grasp the discipline of theology with attention to definition, theological terms, categories of theological reflection, objections to theology, and the task sources, and scope of theology.
+- Grasp the discipline of theology with attention to definition, theological terms, categories of theological reflection, objections to theology, and the task, sources, and scope of theology.

-- To lay the foundations for the study of systematic and theology and its major headings.
+- Lay the foundations for the study of systematic theology and its major headings.